-LG sees LTE-ready Revolution and thin Optimus Black leak outAlex Wagner - Deputy Managing Editor, News Desk
+LG sees LTE-ready Revolution and thin Optimus Black leak outAlex Wagner - Editorial Director of News and Content

 Earlier today we saw a video of LG's Optimus 2X in action and Optimus Pad in the wild, and now two more LG Android products have leaked out onto the Web.
 First up is the LTE-equipped LG Revolution, which bears a resemblance to an LG device we saw leak out last year.
 There's not much known about the Revolution just yet, but it definitely sounds like it's going to join the Thunderbolt in Verizon's LTE lineup.